 This course is recommended for students who intend to pursue a career as a physician, nurse or allied health professional.
 Students will gain an understanding of the field of Emergency Medicine, patient encounters, employment opportunities and team approach to health care.
-Students will be engaged in a rigorous course of study focusing on patient history, physical examination, pathophysiology, determining diagnosis, treatment, management and evaluation while analyzing case-based clinical vignettes.
+Students will engage in a rigorous course of study that will focus on patient history, physical examination, pathophysiology, determining diagnosis, treatment, management and evaluation while analyzing case-based clinical vignettes.